severygb/portfolio-severyn-gabe/reports/D3-report.md

 fuel.
 Hatchbacks are the lowest cost style of car, and also have some of the highest economy numbers.

-Fuel economy is much lower in convertibles and coupes because those buyers have different priorities.
-Around and above the $30,000 mark exist only Porsches, a luxury-performance brand, and Mercedes-Benz, the utmost in luxury cars.
+Buyers of more expensive cars have different priorities than those of hatchbacks and sedans.
+Around and above the $30,000 mark exist only Porsche, a luxury-performance brand, and Mercedes-Benz, the utmost in luxury cars.
+These buyers prefer cars to be comfortable, powerful, or have high performance.

 There are a few things wrong with this data.
 It does not represent domestic manufacturers well, because any american models are merely